Mike is going to break down the ins and outs about Lifting Tempo.

 Mike and I have collaborated on a few posts together in the past. (here and here).

 It’s always an honor to welcome Mike.
 This article is about training tempo.
 I talk a lot about lifting explosively.
-Mike tackles the other side of the coin: lifting with controlled tempos.
+Mike tackles the other side of the coin: lifting with controlled tempos and how it’ll help you build muscle.

 Why You Should Give A Crap About Tempo